vekatze/neut/book/src/static-memory-management.md

 ## Allocation Canceling

 Let's see another aspect of Neut's memory management.
-Thanks to its static nature, memory allocation in Neut can sometimes be optimized away.
+The compiler can sometimes optimize away memory allocation thanks to its static nature.
 Consider the following code:

 ```neut
 data int-list {